ryanklee/ryanklee.github.io/_posts/2017-08-06-coding-bootcamp.md

 The activities indicated in the key are (theoretically) a non-negotiable presence in my life, either because they are infrastructural (like driving or sleeping) or because they are supremely valuable to reaching my goals (like deep work).

-Their positioning in the block schedule is effective as heavy, fixed, obdurate obligations, movable only under heavy structural pressure, catastrophe, or as a consequence of deliberate, planned reorganization.
+Their positioning in the block schedule is effectively heavy, fixed, and obdurate, movable only under heavy structural pressure, catastrophe, or as a consequence of deliberate, planned reorganization.

 Hence, **BLOCKS**.
 If someone kicks them, they should expect to break a toe.